nurzhanzhanuzak/eventsourcing/docs/topics/application.rst

 use an alternative persistence module.
 To use alternative persistence infrastructure, set the variable ``PERSISTENCE_MODULE`` in the application environment.
-Using an alternative persistence module may involve setting further environment variables, perhaps to configure access to a real database, such as a database name, a user name, and a password.
+Using an alternative persistence module may involve setting further :ref:`environment variables <environment-variables>`, perhaps to configure access to a real database, such as a database name, a user name, and a password.

-For example, to use the library's :ref:`SQLite persistence module <sqlite-module>`, set ``PERSISTENCE_MODULE`` to the value ``"eventsourcing.sqlite"``.
+For example, to use the library's :ref:`SQLite persistence module <sqlite-environment>`, set ``PERSISTENCE_MODULE`` to the value ``"eventsourcing.sqlite"``.
 The environment variable ``SQLITE_DBNAME`` must also be set.
 This value will be passed to Python's :func:`sqlite3.connect` function.